ohexus/react-juicy-ts-boilerplate/README.md

 1. Clone this repo using `git clone https://github.com/ohexus/react-juicy-ts-boilerplate.git <YOUR_PROJECT_NAME>`
 2. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
-3. Run `yarn setup` to install all packages, (optional) start with a new repo and (optional) rename project.
+3. Run `yarn setup` to install all packages, rename project and start with a new repo.
 4. Finally run `yarn start` and navigate to [http://localhost:9000](http://localhost:9000) to see the app running.

 ## Features